How to Build a Content Publishing Workflow

 Content teams usually spend hours updating metadata, checking analytics, or rewriting content for new formats.
 Automation through AI takes over those tasks so you focus on creative direction and decision-making.

-Right now, there are 442 pre-built integrations existing in Activepieces, covering productivity, marketing, and analytics tools.
+Activepieces connects AI agents with multiple websites.
+Right now, there are 485 pre-built integrations existing in Activepieces, covering analytics, marketing, and productivity tools.
 Developers can even write new integrations in TypeScript and add them to the shared library.

 5. Build and Save Your Workflow Template